Sunglasses and Macular Degeneration

 Effectively eliminate glare with polarized lenses.
 For those with macular degeneration, it is important to reduce glare as much as possible for better vision.

-Prescription sunglasses can cost as much as $400, while FITOVERS® cost much less.
+Prescription sunglasses can cost as much as $400, while sunglasses that fit over your prescription eyewear are much less.

-Fit over sunglasses offer all three of these features.
+Fit over sunglasses offer these features.
 The polarized lens eliminates harsh glare while filtering out 100% of UV light, the wrap around shape prevents light from entering the sides, and amber tinted lenses block blue light.

 Read what others are saying about these sunglasses here: